 Look for Boards with the “Request to join” button.
 Those are the ones most open to new members.
 Some Group Boards may also have instructions for joining in the Board description.

 Try Tailwind Tribes!
 Tribes allow you to collaborate with others in your niche.
 Not only will your content be shared to their followers, but you’ll save tons of time curating great content.
 Tribes are currently free to use, even for those without a Tailwind account.

 Tribes user and owner of Life Wise Lady, Jen Monks, says:

-Get all the benefits of Pinterest group boards with the added advantage of accountability!
-Tribe Owners and Admins can see which Tribemates are sharing out as many Pins as they add in.
+Get all the benefits of Pinterest group Boards with the added advantage of accountability!
+Tribe Owners and Admins can ensure that everyone is sharing out each others’ Pins.
 If someone doesn’t hold up their end of the bargain, Owners and Admins can remind them of the rules and/or kick them out.

-Are you finding success with group boards?
-How did you find your best ones?
+Are you finding success with group Boards?
+How are you using them in your business?
 Have you tried Tailwind Tribes?
 Let us know in the comments!